Windell2468/Data-Dashboard-2/README.md

 ## Notes

-The challegene was the BrowserRoute.
-It took me few hours to figure out how it works and what does.
+The challenge was the BrowserRoute and Link Component.
+It took me a few hours to figure out how it works and what it does.

 ## License